gauntface/gaunt.dev/content/blog/2008/09/26/ibm-university-team-challenge-2008.md

 ---
 title: "IBM University Team Challenge 2008"
-excerpt: "A fantastic day was had at the IBM University Team Challenge event and here's a run down of everything we got up to."
+description: "A fantastic day was had at the IBM University Team Challenge event and here's a run down of everything we got up to."
 mainImage: "/images/blog/2014/06/30/5494014657-375af27308-o.jpg"
 primaryColor: "#2aadac"
 date: "2008-09-26T21:28:16-07:00"